xmyoot/engr_portfolio/_projects/lm5116-dcdc-board.md

 - Rapid prototyping of power supply integration for sensors and actuators
 - Educational bench tool for switching regulator behavior and measurements

-Repository / more
-- Design files, BOM, and test procedures: https://github.com/your/repo (replace with actual repo)